A mortgage loan that allows the interest rate to be changed periodically according to changes in a specified index.

 Variable life insurance: A policy under which the face value (death benefit) can fluctuate.
 It increases or decreases in value, but never below a guaranteed minimum.
 The savings can be invested in mutual funds, which generally are managed by the insurance company.

 Lifetime Learning Credit: The Lifetime credit equals 20% of out-of-pocket tuition and related expenses up to $5,000.
 (The maximum credit is $1,000.)
-After 2002, the maximum amount of expenses allowed will increase to $10,000, or a maximum credit of $2,000.
+The maximum amount of expenses allowed will increase to $10,000, or a maximum credit of $2,000.
 No credit is allowed for individuals with an adjusted gross income of $50,000 or $100,000 for married couples filing jointly.
 The Lifetime Learning Credit cannot be used for those already taking advantage of the Hope Credit for the same year.

 Living will: A legal document that expresses medical decisions if a person is unable to speak for himself or herself.